Alaa al-Tamimi

 Dr. Alaa (Ala') Al-Tamimi (born 1952, in Fallujah) was mayor of Baghdad in 2004 and 2005.

 Al-Tamimi was chosen to be mayor of Baghdad on April 18, 2004, by Baghdad City Council members, with the approval of the U.S. and coalition forces.
 With a total of forty nine participants with voting authority being City Council members and District Council members, the City Council Selection Committee initially received 93 applications for the position of mayor in response to a highly publicized advertisement campaign in local Baghdad newspapers and other media outlets.
 From that group of applicants, twenty-eight were deemed to have fully satisfied the advertised criteria.
 Ultimately, the selection committee whittled down the number of applicants to eight, and submitted their names to the full council for consideration.
 The exceptionally well-qualified finalists included six PhDs, and seven with engineering backgrounds ..
 On May 29, 2004, he took office.

 Al-Tamimi was removed from office on August 8, 2005, in dramatic fashion by an armed militia controlled by the provincial government.
 His replacement is a member of the Supreme Islamic Iraqi Council, which won control of Baghdad Governorate in the January 30, 2005 election.
-He was replaced by Hussein al-Tahhan, the governor of Baghdad Governorate.
-Saber al Essawi followed Hussein al-Tahhan as Mayor of Baghdad.
+He was replaced by Hussein al-Tahan, the governor of Baghdad Governorate.
+Saber al Essawi followed Hussein al-Tahan as Mayor of Baghdad.